Overview

 Selection of Other Advisers

-brochure.
-As a result, Clients who participate in a sub-advised strategy will pay both our advisory fee and
+this brochure.
+As a result, Clients who participate in a strategy managed by a third-party adviser will pay

-included in our advisory fee and are paid by the Client.
+not included in our advisory fee and are paid by the Client.
 We do not receive any portion of the fees charged

-by sub-advisers or other third-party providers.
+by third-party advisers or other third-party providers.

-For certain options-based strategies, sub-adviser fees may be calculated based on the notional size of option
+features.
+For certain options-based strategies, third-party adviser fees may be calculated based on the

-positions or synthetic loan exposure rather than the value of assets invested, and such fees may be charged
+notional size of option positions or synthetic loan exposure rather than the value of assets invested, and such

-on a periodic basis.
-Clients should refer to the applicable sub-adviser’s Form ADV Part 2A and the Client’s
+fees may be charged on a periodic basis.
+Clients should refer to the applicable third-party adviser’s Form

-advisory agreement for additional information regarding specific fee arrangements, calculation
+ADV Part 2A and the Client’s advisory agreement for additional information regarding specific fee

-methodologies, and billing practices.
+arrangements, calculation methodologies, and billing practices.

 IRA Rollover Considerations